 All member groups begin as Associate Organisation groups.

 Independent producers - Independent producers, production companies or other organisations can also provide programs to C31 directly.
 Independent producers may be required to pay for broadcast air time and are able to seek direct sponsorship for announcements linked to their program to assist in broadcasting, production and promotion cost recovery.
 Air time costs for independents depend on the identity of the independent - that is, whether they are a non-profit organisation, or for-profit company, production house or individual.
 Not-for-profit producers are required to supply evidence of their not-for-profit status.
 If the producer is subject to air time fees, the air time is discussed with the producer following a detailed program proposal being prepared, and before approval of a proposal and broadcast of the program.

-The station - A limited range of broadcast material is produced by the station itself, including 'Living Melbourne', station identifications, program breakers and sponsorship announcements.
+The station - A limited range of broadcast material is produced by the station itself.